auth0/docs/articles/quickstart/webapp/python/interactive.md

 :::checkpoint-failure
 Sorry about that.
 Here's a couple things to double check:
 * Make sure there are no errors in the console.
-* Make sure the domain and client ID imported correctly.
+* Make sure the domain and Client ID imported correctly.
 * Make sure your tenant is correctly configured.

 Still having issues?
 Check out our [documentation](https://auth0.com/docs) or visit our [community page](https://community.auth0.com) to get more help.